dumitrescustefan/Romanian-Transformers/examples/README.md

 print("Semantic similarity between first and third sentence is {}".format(sentence_similarity(sentence1, sentence3)))
 # Semantic similarity between first and third sentence is 0.7526880502700806
 ```
+As we can see in the first sentence the meaning is closer to the second sentence than to the third.
+This is reflected by the cosine distance.
+Interesting to observe is that the third sentence is more close to the first sentence than to the second, probably because they both have 'am fost' words in them.